Roast Coffee Co.

 2. 2

-Place the paper filter in your dripper and pour hot water through it to rinse.
-This removes paper taste and preheats the dripper and mug.
-Discard the rinse water before adding grounds.
+Place the filter in your dripper and pour hot water through it.
+This removes papery taste and warms the brewer.
+Discard the rinse water.

 3. 3